Signs, Symptoms, and Treatments for Seasonal Allergies

 • Asthma attack (in the most severe cases)

-Allergy Tests and Treatments
+About Allergy Tests and Treatments

-If you’re unsure of what exactly is triggering your allergy symptoms, it may be time to see a medical professional and take an allergy test.
-The allergist may perform a scratch test, where they scratch your forearm to determine what substances cause a reaction; alternately they could draw blood to detect and measure allergen-specific antibodies in your system.
-Both methods are safe and frequently used to determine how best to treat symptoms.
+For the allergy test, the provider will likely perform a skin prick or scratch test, where they prick or scratch your forearm or back, to determine which allergy-causing substances cause a reaction.
+Alternately they could draw blood to detect and measure allergen-specific antibodies in your system.
+Both methods are safe and frequently used to determine how best to treat your specific symptoms.

 Limiting exposure.
 If you can identify where your triggers occur, you can do your best to minimize contact with them by avoiding that area.
 That may mean refraining from certain outdoor activities or keeping doors and windows closed when the pollen count is elevated.